2026 Preakness Stakes betting in PA

 - Pick 6: A bet on the winner of six straight designated races.

-If you take a shot at these bets and just choose a lone horse in each race, then the cost per ticket will be small, such as 50 cents or $2.
+If you take a shot at these bets and choose a lone horse in each race, the cost per ticket will be small, such as $0.50 or $2.
 If you decide to take a shot with multiple horses in each leg, then the wager amount will rise, depending on the number of selections.

 It’s far from easy to win these bets, but they’re a good source of entertainment.
 Remember to only bet with a comfortable amount.